-For most, the summer sun is a welcome break from our variable British weather but for mums-to-be, the heat wave brings new challenges and fresh risks.
+For most, the summer sun is a welcome break from our variable British weather but for mums-to-be, the heat wave brings certain risks and challenges.

-With temperatures soaring to as high as 35C, pregnant women can expect to experience swelling, increased body temperatures and greater sensitivity to sunshine caused by higher oestrogen levels.
+With temperatures soaring, pregnant women can experience swelling, increased body temperatures and greater sensitivity to sunshine caused by higher oestrogen levels and even potential higher risk for heat exhaustion and heat stroke.

 Keeping cool indoors